rxOred/blog/content/post/analysis/anubis/anubis.md

         return str.replace("com.ebay.mobile,", "") + "com.ebay.mobile,";
     }
 ```

-at the top, the method declares string `str` and initliaze it to an empty string.
-then it iterates through each installed application and compares the application's name with a shit ton of string, which are basically names of banking apps.
-if the current application's name is equal to one of those strings, string `str` is appended with the name followed by a comma.
+at the top, the method declares string `str` and initliaze it to an empty string. then it iterates through each installed application and compares the application�s name with a shit ton of string, which are basically names of banking apps. if the current application�s name is equal to one of those strings, string `str` is appended with the name followed by a comma.

-when the iteration is finished, it checks if `str` contains following names
+when the iteration is finished, it checks if `str` contains following names.

     - com.paypal.android.p2pmobile
     - com.amazon.mShop.android.shopping